This is, talk about, you know, when hell freezes over.

 Don't go away.

-All right, time to squeeze in one or two more calls before we say goodbye in this Christmas Eve 2008.
+All right, time to squeeze in one or two more calls before we say goodbye in this Christmas Eve, 2008.

-Uh we've got some great rush uh best of.
+We've got some great Rush best of.

-We got Christmas music tomorrow on the Rush Limbaugh program.
+We've got Christmas music tomorrow on the Rush Limbaugh program.

 Stay tuned right here for the Excellence in Broadcasting Network right through the Christmas holidays.